HurricaneLabs/brokenhosts/README.md

 ## IMPORTANT - Upgrading from pre-5.0 Broken Hosts
 Starting with Broken Hosts 5.0.0 data source alert threshold tunings and suppressions have been separated into separate lookups.

+Note that the below searches use the ``| outputlookup`` command to update the lookups used by Broken Hosts.
+This command is labled as risky by default in Splunk, and a warning message will be displayed if this has not been changed.
+Users can safely click through this warning.
+If you wish to permanently disable it, Cloud customers can open a support case to remove it from the list of risky commands.
+Enterprise customers can add a commands.conf file to the default/ directory in the Broken Hosts app to prevent the warning from popping up.

 Existing alerting will still function until the following steps are completed, but issues may arise if the following steps are not followed.
 Additionally, you will not be able to add new suppressions to expectedTime after updating.